Martha7/Martha7.github.io/about_translating.markdown

 ## About Translating and Interpreting

-I have interpreted for several overseas delegations, dignataries, presidents and prime ministers.
+I have interpreted for several overseas delegations, dignataries, Presidents and Prime Ministers.

-I was privileged to interpret for the presedents of:
+I was privileged to interpret for the Presedents of:

 * México
 * Chile